 Portland Oregon waterfalls are quite legendary.

-First of all, Oregon is home to over 230 of waterfalls.
-Many of these waterfalls come with trails and hikes ideal for beginners to average-skilled adventurers, so even families with kids can come experience these trips with you.
+First of all, Oregon is home to over 230 waterfalls.
+Many of these waterfalls come with trails and hikes ideal for beginners to average-skilled adventurers, so even families with kids can experience these waterfalls.

 If you’re visiting Portland, Oregon soon, make sure to spare a day or two to check out the Columbia River Gorge, where many waterfalls are found.
-Plus almost all national forests in the state has a hidden waterfall you can definitely explore.
+Plus almost all national forests in the state have a hidden waterfall or two you can definitely explore.

 What makes a good waterfall destination?

 Choosing from over 200 waterfalls in Oregon can be tricky, especially if you have little time available to explore these majestic natural attractions.